Federal probation and supervised release in the United States: Fines

 A court and the judges may not impose a fine and place a defendant on probation if the offense is punishable by fine or imprisonment.
 However, probation as to one count can be conditioned on payment of fine imposed under another count.
 If a defendant is unable to pay fees, revocation of probation for nonpayment is considered unconstitutional.
 But an income tax evasion defendant ordered to cooperate with the Collector of Internal Revenue in determining the amount of tax due and pay that amount could be subjected to revocation of probation if they failed to, in good faith, pay what they could on taxes, but instead concealed and fraudulently transferred assets.
 In a case in which a defendant was ordered to pay $1,500 in back taxes within 24 hours of sentencing, the appellate court ruled that this was acceptable since the defendant had plenty of time between conviction and sentencing in which to take care of his tax debt.
 In the United States, it has been ruled that probationers have no First Amendment right to avoid federal income taxes on religious grounds.
 Probationers are required to obey the law; tax resistance is illegal; therefore, by syllogism, probationers cannot engage in tax resistance.

 Cohabitation

 In U.S. v.
-Woods, a judge ruled in a crack cocaine case that during the first five years after her release, the defendant couldn't live with anyone other than a relative or spouse.
+Woods, a judge ruled in a crack cocaine case that during the first five years after her release, the defendant could not live with anyone other than a relative or spouse.
 The judge said this condition was needed to impose "stability" in her home.
 The U.S. Court of Appeals for the Fifth Circuit struck down the condition, saying it infringed "her constitutional right to liberty."